LisaHackett97/fun-space-quiz/README.md

 media q for fig captions and carousel indictors on xs smal screens, also hiude h1 heading on small screens

+email js and validation causing a 501 error. removed submit fn frrom js file, re-arranged order in email.js, send email fn first. fixed issue
+To check on live site as it was causing a 405 issues there..

 ### Performance and accessibility Testing

 #### Lighthouse testing